 The monitoring and control hardware systems, in the same way as all the antenna electronic devices in ngVLA, are required to comply with the System Electromagnetic Compatibility and Radio Frequency Interference requirements [AD04] and the ngVLA System Electronics Specifications [AD03].
-These requirements are especially important for the M&C HIL devices as they will be distributed in several locations in the antenna, in close proximity to other antenna LRUs, and could potentially become important contributors of RFI in the signal path.
+These requirements are especially important for the M&C Hardware Interface Layer (HIL) devices as they will be distributed in several locations in the antenna, in close proximity to other antenna Line Replaceable Units (LRUs), and could potentially become important contributors of RFI in the signal path.

-In order for spurious signals not to surpass the limits in spectral and continuum Equivalent Isotropic Radiated Power (EIRP) specified in requirement EMC0310 [AD04], the overall goal is - 135 dBm/BW ERIP at 10m from the receivers, over the prescribed bandwidth in AD04 has been defined for all M&C Devices.
-This goal is shown in purple in Figure 1 using simple scaling by bandwidth to first order for comparison sake.
+To ensure spurious signals do not surpass spectral and continuum Equivalent Isotropic Radiated Power (EIRP) limits specified in requirement EMC0310 [AD04], the overall goal of -135 dBm/BW EIRP at 10m from the receivers, over the prescribed bandwidth in [AD04], has been defined for all M&C Devices.
+This goal is shown in purple in Figure 1 using simple scaling by bandwidth to first order for visualization.
 This figure also shows the spectral line EIRP limits from [AD04] in blue, which is the most stringent RFI requirement imposed on the ngVLA electronic systems (compared to the continuum EIRP limits).
-Also shown in the figure are the unintentional emission power limit for FCC Class B (residential environments, green line) and the FCC Class A (commercial and industrial environments, red line) for classified commercial devices.
-As the figure shows, the RFI goal for ngVLA is significantly stricter than the emissions allowed by the FCC.
-The shielding ratios need to be bandwidth adjusted too.
-E.g., FCC Class B appears to be over 10 MHz channels, while the ngVLA specs are given at a different (frequency dependent) prescribed spectral resolution.
-In practice, the narrow bandwidths in the ngVLA spectral line specification make things harder since a spike in emission isn't averaged out over more spectrum.
+Also shown in the figure are the unintentional emission power limits for Federal Communications Commision (FCC) Class B (residential environments, green line) and the FCC Class A limits for classified commercial devices (commercial and industrial environments, red line).
+As the figure shows, the RFI goal for ngVLA is significantly more strict than the emissions allowed by the FCC.
+Shielding ratios should also be bandwidth adjusted, e.g. FCC Class B appears to be over 10 MHz channels while the ngVLA specs are given at a different (frequency dependent) prescribed spectral resolution.
+In practice, the narrow bandwidths in the ngVLA spectral line specification have significant impact on limits since a spike in emission isn't averaged out over more spectrum.